TechnologyHill/cloud-chamber-EM-1/README.md

-# cloud-chamber-EM-1
+# Cloud Chamber EM-1

-thermoelectric cloud chamber
+## Our goal is make small cloud chamber based on thermoelectric cooling.